-Ebates – This site has almost all the stores you shop at!
-That includes Apple, Nike, Adidas, Macy’s, eBay, Walmart, Staples, Expedia, and I’m going to shut up now because there’s WAY TOO MANY!
-With that said, you can earn up to 30% (or even more) on the things you already buy online.
+This site has almost all the stores you shop at!
+That includes Apple, Nike, Adidas, Macy’s, eBay, Walmart, Staples, Expedia, and so much more!
+With that said, you can earn up to 30% on the things you already buy online.

-🌟 Sign up here for your $10 welcome bonus after making your first $25 purchase through Ebates.
+🌟 Sign up here for your $30 welcome bonus after making your first $25 purchase through Rakuten.

 6. Invest in index funds or exchange-traded funds